amm98d/twitter-sentiment-analysis/README.md

 # SemEval-2020 Task 9
 ### Overview of Sentiment Analysis of Code-Mixed Tweets

-This repository contains a Python Notebook for sentiment analysis on twitter data using Pretrained XLM-Roberta BERT Model.
+This repository contains a Python Notebook for sentiment analysis of Hinglish twitter data using Pretrained XLM-Roberta BERT Model.

 ## Usage